 The role of the team leader will be different.
 In individual cultures leaders keep a distance from those they manage.
-In return for deference they are expected to set the team's goals and take the key decisions, with or without the consensus of the other team members results this team model is primarily associated with Japanese, Nordic, and North Sea cultures.
+In return for deference they are expected to set the bers, including the leader, have more or less equal status.
+According to the survey results this team model is primarily associated with Japanese, Nordic, and North Sea cultures.
 In every other culture it was reported that teams work best with strong leadership, including responsibility for decisions.